zagui440s/personalCP/3DataStructures/day1/data-structures.md

 - get/set: `O(n)`
 - add/remove: `O(1)`

-## Additional Reading
+## Additional Learning

-[Stacks and Queues](https://stackabuse.com/stacks-and-queues-in-python/) are two data structures that can be implemented using either an Array or a Linked List.
-Read about them for the sake of understanding, as this will open up another avenue of LeetCode type problems for you to practice.
+[Stacks and Queues](https://youtu.be/Zai4ejbY6qQ?t=840) (from 14:00 - 21:00 approximately) are two data structures that can be implemented using either an Array or a Linked List.
+Watch this video about them for the sake of understanding, as this will open up another avenue of LeetCode type problems for you to practice.

 ## Assignments